zwyhahaha/ReSync4CryoEM/README.md

 ## Usage

-(1) run the following command in the command line of Matlab
+(1) run the following command in the command line of Matlab, and you can find `Utils` folder in our supplementary material

 ```matlab
 initpath